mggg/mggg.github.io/_people/matthews.md

 photo: "/uploads/matthews.jpg"
 description:
   "**JN Matthews** is a recent graduate of Tufts University, where they studied computer science and math.
-At MGGG, they work as a software developer on a variety of projects.
+At MGGG, they work as a computational engineer on a variety of projects.
 They are interested in the intersection of mathematics and civic education, particularly in the area of redistricting.\n"
 ---